daveism/ncgis-talk-2017-resources/github.md

 We are going to use an ESRI template.

 Search ArcGIS Online for the Summary Map Viewer

 Click on the Viewer.

 Click on Download.

-This takes yuo the GitHub Repostory for the Summary Map Viewer.
+This will take you to the GitHub Repostory for the Summary Map Viewer.

 Fork it.

 You can also just fork the [Summary Map Viewer](https://github.com/Esri/summary-viewer-template) in GitHub with ArcGIS Online